 The Canon EOS R5 is turning heads with its 45MP sensor capable of 8K RAW video.
 I have been waiting for this camera ever since Canon released the EOS R and have greatly enjoyed the EOS R but have upgraded to the R5.

 Since I have both cameras I’ll be comparing the Canon EOS R to the EOS R5.
 This includes comparing everything from the form factor to the image quality.

-EOS R vs R5: Form Factor
+EOS R5 vs R: Form Factor

 There are quite a few change to the body of the EOS R5 from the EOS R. One major change is includes removing the touch bar and replacing it with the classic Canon joystick.